Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration strategy

 The purpose of the X-IFU timing calibration will be twofold: \begin{itemize} \item Determine at the instrument level the proper correction for the arrival time of the main detector events so that the overall X-IFU absolute timing accuracy, including Athena contributions, does not exceed 50 $\mu$s. \item Conduct a similar effort for the CryoAC detector so that it can issue veto windows towards the main detector when background events are detected. \end{itemize}

 On the main detector, the timing of each event will be provided by the Event Processor (EP \cite{cobo_athena_2018}).
-Because of the different filters applied to the different grades of events, the non-linearity of the TES responses, and the different operating conditions of each TES, the timing correction coefficient should be depend on the pixel, grade and energy of the event.
-The calibration sequence will be first made on ground, by shining an MXS on the array with short pulses at a high frequency and using the timing of these pulses to calibrate the timing with the EP.
-In flight, the final calibration will be obtained with the observation of millisecond pulsars \cite{2017ApJ...845..159G} and comparison with other radio or X-ray observations.
+Because of the different filters applied to the different grades of events, the non-linearity of the TES responses, and the different operating conditions of each TES, the timing correction coefficient should depend on the pixel, grade and energy of the event.
+The calibration sequence will be first made on ground, by shining an MXS on the array with short pulses at a high frequency and using the timing of these pulses to calibrate the timing with the EP. \AM{A dedicated operating mode of the EP will be able to process all pulse grades simultaneously, which will allow to derive the appropriate timing coefficients for all grades.
+The MXS flashes will be about 50$\mu$s, with a 50ms afterglow.
+Simulations taking these figures into account show that the short rise time (below 1$\mu$s) of the MXS flashes still allows to reach requirements for the timing ground calibration.} In flight, the final calibration will be obtained with the observation of millisecond pulsars \cite{2017ApJ...845..159G} and comparison with other radio or X-ray observations.

 On the CryoAC, the timing correction can be dependent on the pixel and energy as well.
 On the ground, its timing capabilities will be calibrated first with natural cosmic rays at ground level (muons), or with the MXS and later maybe with a radioactive source.